maximilien/knfun/README.md

 # Deploy

-In order to deploy into a Knative cluster, you must first create Docker images and publish them into a repository.
-The `./hack/deploy.sh --docker-images` and `./hack/deploy.sh --docker-push` will respectively create Docker images and push them in your Docker Hub for you.
+In order to deploy into a Knative cluster, you must first create images and publish them into a repository.
+We will be using Docker for that purpose.
+The `./hack/deploy.sh --docker-images` and `./hack/deploy.sh --docker-push` will respectively create Docker images and push them in your [Docker Hub](https://docker.io) account for you.
 You simply need to make sure the `docker` executable is visible to your shell and that the environment variable `DOCKER_USERNAME` is set to your Docker Hub user ID.

 ```bash
 ./hack/build.sh --docker-images